w3f/polkadot-wiki/docs/general/ledger.md

 :::

-The Polkadot [Ledger](https://www.ledger.com/) application is compatible with both the Ledger Nano S and the Ledger Nano X devices.
+The Polkadot [Ledger](https://www.ledger.com/) application is compatible with the Ledger Nano S and the Ledger Nano X devices.
 Ledger devices are hardware wallets that keep your secret key secured on a physical device that does not expose it to your computer or the internet.
-That is, even if you connect your nano via USB to your computer, the private keys will not be leaked.
+Even if you connect your nano via USB to your computer, the private keys will not be leaked.
 Ledger devices are also hierarchical deterministic wallets (HD wallets), that is:

-- _Deterministic_ means that there is only one seed phrase to generate all the accounts for different blockchain networks.
+- _Deterministic_ means that only one seed phrase generates all the accounts for different blockchain networks.
 - _Hierarchical_ means that the accounts are generated in a tree-like structure for different purposes.

 Ledger devices can be equipped with applications that are blockchain-specific.
-Such applications are usually developed by third parties and they enable the user to transact securely on the blockchain network.
+Such applications are usually developed by third parties, and they enable the user to transact securely on the blockchain network.
 The Polkadot Ledger application allows you to manage Polkadot's native token, DOT.
 It supports most of the transaction types of the network, including batch transactions from the Utility pallet.